SwissDataScienceCenter/renku/docs/introduction/index.rst

 be used by anyone who deals with data, whether they are a researcher, data analyst, project owner, or data provider.

+Renku is developed as an open source project by the Swiss Data Science Center in a team split between EPFL and ETHZ.

 .. toctree::
    :maxdepth: 1